 - reduce the pressure on working parents.

-The Victorian Department of Education and Training has engaged Victoria’s six Primary Health Networks (PHNs) to lead the engagement of medical centres, GPs and Practice Nurses (PNs) to work in the program in select secondary schools across metro and non-metro Victoria.
+The Department has engaged Victoria’s six Primary Health Networks (PHNs) to lead the engagement of medical centres, GPs and Practice Nurses (PNs) to work in the program in select secondary schools across metro and non-metro Victoria.

 All secondary school students enrolled in a participating school will be able to access an adolescent-health trained GP, subject to providing the required consent for the services.
 Participating schools, students and their parents/carers will not incur any out-of-pocket expenses for student consultations with the GP.